Tskk-dev/C-Groupings-1-1/README.md

-# A compilation of college activities
+# A compilation of college activities from PUP Sta Mesa Prog 1
-- Basic Operations
-- If-else and switch statements
-- Loops

 # How to download: